-Average % Increase of the UK Workforce
+Average 'mean pay' % increase of the UK Workforce

-As required to be disclosed by the remuneration regulations, the average 'mean' pay of the UK workforce has increased by 9.6%, which takes into account salary, bonuses and benefits in kind and is based on all individuals employed by Goodwin PLC and its UK subsidiaries.
+As required to be disclosed by the remuneration regulations, the average 'mean pay' of the UK workforce has increased by 11.9%, which takes into account salary, overtime worked (for shop-floor workers), bonuses and benefits in kind and is based on all individuals employed by Goodwin PLC and its UK subsidiaries.
 The increase is a factor of the pay increases awarded in the year, as well as the business needing to employ individuals with a greater and wider skillset as the Group takes on more technical work.